Symbol to hockey nation? Korea's challenge now what's next | Taiwan News

 "When they grow up, this will be much stronger than this lady ice hockey team," said Lee, who added that there are discussions about building a professional women's team after the Olympics.

-Defenseman Lee Don Ku, who plays on an Asian league team in South Korea, aid he sees some interest at the junior level but there are no official leagues.
+Defenseman Lee Don Ku, who plays on an Asian league team in South Korea, said he sees some interest at the junior level but there are no official leagues.

 "But I hope that can change in the future," Lee said.